Out with the old, in with the new. Yes, we’re waving goodbye to the long-standing standard gaming resolution, which is 1080p.

 |BenQ EX2780Q||27 Inches||144 Hz||4.5|

-When it comes to gaming peripherals, ASUS doesn’t disappoint, especially with their gaming-dedicated sub-brand, ROG.
+When it comes to gaming peripherals and the best 1440p monitor, ASUS doesn’t disappoint, especially with their gaming-dedicated sub-brand, ROG.
 The ASUS ROG Swift PG279Q is one of the best 1440p high-performance monitors around, thanks to its competitive blend of specifications and features that will suit the needs of a high fps gaming setup.

 This monitor sports a decent 27-inch panel that works well with the 2560×1440 resolution, not too small that it completely defeats the purpose of improved image quality, nor too large that pixel distinction is noticeable at normal viewing distances.
 It also boasts a high-quality IPS panel that offers a wide viewing angle of about 178° while providing a vivid color reproduction versus its panel counterparts.